gchudnov/gulp-w3c-css/README.md

 ## Usage

-Validate all `*.css` files in the `/css` directory and write result to the `/build` directory.
+Validate all `*.css` files in the `/css` directory and write results to the `/build` directory.
-If there are no errors or warnings, the resulting file will be empty.
+If there are no errors or warnings in a file, the resulting file will be empty.
 Otherwise the file will contain errors and warnings as JSON object:
 ```javascript
 {"errors":[ /* ... */ ],"warnings":[ /* ... */ ] }
 ```